Chocorean/aoc23/README.md

 First part was trivial, second part made my laptop crashed.
 I was not expecting high volumes of computation to happen already!
 The mistake is I store data for every seeds, which becomes soon out of control.

 Hell yeah.
 After struggling so much (my brain just stops working when it comes to [sparse signals](https://github.com/usnistgov/ActEV_Scorer/blob/master/lib/sparse_signal.py)), I managed to solve today's challenge by working with ranges instead of numbers.
 I was afraid/excited [it would take ages to compute](https://www.reddit.com/r/adventofcode/comments/18b8r5x/2023_day_5_part_2rust_when_you_have_32_cores/), because I then may have to use [rayon](https://docs.rs/rayon/latest/rayon/) for the first time, but it ended up yielding instantly the answer.
 Looking forward for tomorrow!

+## Day 6

+Surprised by the size of the input!
+Let's see what surprises it hides...

+Seems today was just an easy and fun day: and we won the race!
+I've learnt about kerning.